easecloudio/errica/.github/README.md

 ### 1. `test.yml` - Continuous Testing
 **Triggers:**
-- Pull requests to main
+- Pull requests to main (code changes only)
 - Pushes to main (code changes only)
 - Manual dispatch